-Somewhat more than half (56.0 percent) of food-insecure households received assistance from at least one of the three largest Federal food assistance programs during the month prior to the December 2003 food security survey (table 13).
-The largest share of food-insecure households was reached by the National School Lunch Program (37.3 percent), followed by the Food Stamp Program (30.8 percent) and the WIC program (13.4 percent).26 The proportion of food-insecure households that received food stamps increased by 2.8 percentage points from 2002 to 2003 and by a total of 5.7 percentage points from 2001 to 2003.
-The proportion that received free or reduced-price school lunch also increased over the 2001-03 period (by 3.9 percentage points), although the change from 2002-03 (0.9 percentage points) was not statistically significant.
-The proportion of foodinsecure households that received WIC was unchanged from 2001 to 2003.
-The pattern of program participation by households classified as food insecure with hunger was similar to that of all food-insecure households, with 50.3 percent of these more severely food-insecure households participating in one or more of the three largest Federal food assistance programs.
+Somewhat more than half (55.2 percent) of food-insecure households received assistance from at least one of the three largest Federal food assistance programs during the month prior to the December 2004 food security survey (table 13).
+The largest share of food-insecure households was reached by the National School Lunch Program (36.0 percent), followed by the Food Stamp Program (29.7 percent) and the WIC program (13.6 percent).28 Half of households classified as food insecure with hunger participated in one or more of the three largest Federal food assistance programs, and the largest share of these (32.6 percent) participated in the Food Stamp Program.